jbjonesjr/best-practices/version_control/rtc-integration.md

 ## IBM Rational Team Concert Integrations to Version Control Systems

 VA has standardized on IBM's Rational Team Concert (RTC) for project planning and reporting for the past many years.
 VA has not, however, defined any policy mandating source code version control for its software.
-As a result many codebases in VA (most notably VISTA) is not under any form of source version control.
+As a result many mission critical systems in VA (most notably VISTA) is not under any source code version control.
+Instead VA relies on legacy, manual processes for managing its VISTA/M system.

-Rational Team Concert (RTC)  is a suite of tools from IBM that includes project planning, bug tracking, build and deployments, and reporting.
-It integrates proprietary IBM tools such as ClearCase to create a suite of tools for the software development process.
+RTC is a suite of tools from IBM originally developed in the early 1990's.
+It includes project planning, bug tracking, build and deployments, and reporting.
+It also integrates other IBM-proprietary tools such as ClearCase to create a suite of tools for the software project management process.

-Over the past few years, IBM has received pushback from its closed, proprietary (and by definition, non-collaborative) tooling and has started to open up integration with open, collaborative, standards-based, best-of-breed tools such as Github This page describes some of these IBM RTC integrations.
+Since the 2000's most software development has leveraged free, open source, web-based collaborative platforms such as Github to attract the best developer talent.
+The largest corporations (Micosoft, Google, eBay, Facebook) all use Github as their key source code repository and version control system, and allows them to reach the largest developer community outside their organization.

-__Note that currently IBM is the world's largest user of Github,  with over 10,000 IBM developers using Github Enterprise on a daily basis.
+__Currently IBM is the world's largest corporate user of Github,  with over 10,000 paid developer seats using Github Enterprise on a daily basis.
 IBM's next-generation enterprise software management platform called BlueMix is also all Github Enterprise-based.__

+To keep pace with these changes, and in order to make the nearly two-decade old RTC software still relevant, IBM has opened up integration of RTC with open-source based collaborative tools such as Github.
+This page describes some of these IBM RTC integrations.

 | Manufacter | Product Name | RTC Support |